 Even these selected challenges are enough to make clear just how complicated and difficult the situation today's world finds itself in really is.
 Is it possible that the all-too-visible crisis looming over us can be counteracted?
 It was precisely to do that that the sustainable development concept was formulated - not merely as yet another programme to protect the natural environment, since the scope and perspectives as regards necessary action extend so very much more widely.
 While the voice of the naturalist remains an important one, points of view from the philosophical, economic and technical sciences are also to be taken account of.

 With all that in mind, we hereby hand to the reader this issue of our biannual journal devoted to all matters sustainable development-related and ecophilosophical.
 While the first four editions came under the aegis of the Man and the Environment Committee of the Polish Academy of Sciences, it is now the European Academy of Sciences and Arts in Salzburg that has taken up the reins.
 While it has happily proved possible to draw a whole large group of outstanding Polish scientists into this new venture, it must still be recalled that these are "early days yet".

 We therefore encourage and invite you to cooperate with us in creating and shaping this journal!

-Here you can find summaries from all
+Here you can find all articles (full text versions) published in the

-articles published in the journal "The Problems of
+journal "The Problems of Sustainable Development".